Braves vs. Rays Player Props Betting Odds

-Player prop bet odds for Wander Franco, Ronald Acuna Jr. and others are available when the Tampa Bay Rays host the Atlanta Braves at Tropicana Field on Friday at 6:40 PM ET.
+You can see player prop bet odds for Ronald Acuna Jr., Wander Franco and others on the Atlanta Braves and Tampa Bay Rays prior to their matchup at 7:15 PM ET on Saturday at Tropicana Field.

 Bet on this matchup or its props with BetMGM!